 Policies that support low-income families improve the well-being of children.
 Policymakers have a number of options for improving economic prospects for Oklahoma’s working families and in turn improving health – including their mental health.
 Two practical changes are to restore the refundability of the Earned Income Tax Credit (EITC) and increase the minimum wage.
-Bills that would make these changes are no longer active this legislative session, indicating they are not a priority for legislators, but they should be.
-The EITC, in particular, should be part of any budget plan the Legislature develops.
-Both of these policy changes would provide more economic stability for families, reducing the risk of childhood trauma and poor mental health outcomes that stem from these adverse experiences.
+Bills that would make these changes did not move last legislative session, indicating they are not a priority for legislators, but they should be.
+Both of these policy changes would provide more economic stability for families, reducing the risk of childhood trauma and poor mental health.
 Improving the financial well-being of families creates healthier and economically thriving communities.

 Working parents who do not make enough money to pay their rent or put enough food on the table are under chronic and intense stress.
-A simple trip to the grocery store can become a complicated math problem when monthly earnings won’t cover a family’s basic grocery needs.
 Families experiencing poverty face day-to-day decision-making that involves difficult trade-offs.
+A simple trip to the grocery store can become a complicated math problem when monthly earnings won’t cover a family’s basic needs.
 Parents have to ask themselves if they should pay their electric bill or fix their car so they can continue to get to work.
 These are impossible decisions.

-With fewer resources, daily tasks and decisions often demand more time and energy than they do for people who are financially secure.
+With fewer resources, daily tasks often demand more time and energy than they do for people who have money.
 Researchers call this burden “cognitive load” – the unending stress that comes with living in scarcity.
 A number of poor health outcomes are associated with chronic stress, including malnutrition, sleep deprivation, and depression.
-Paired with the constant preoccupation of trying to make ends meet, this can make it challenging for parents experiencing poverty to meet their child’s physical and emotional needs.
+This can make it challenging for parents experiencing poverty to meet their child’s physical and emotional needs.
 Because of this, their children often experience the harmful impact of chronic stress, too.

 Growing up in a home without enough resources to get by is an Adverse Childhood Experience (ACE).
 It is perhaps the most significant ACE because it is related to many others.
 ACEs cause toxic stress, which makes the body’s fight or flight response kick into overdrive.
 Heart rate and blood pressure increase, and the brain is flooded with harmful levels of stress-related hormones.
-When this happens repeatedly, there are larger negative effects, including difficulty learning new information and managing emotions, and a weakened immune system.
+When this happens repeatedly,children have difficulty learning new information, managing emotions, and have weaker immune systems.
 As adults, children who experience this kind of trauma are at an increased risk for chronic health problems, including diabetes, heart disease, depression, and substance use disorders, that are expensive and difficult to manage